threedi/tema-demo/README.md

     FloodRiskEvent
-        id=some:urn:1234
+        id = some:urn:1234
+        elevation_map_id = some:urn:1234
-        region = ahr  (hardcoded at the moment) rainfall = ....  (in mm/h)
+        rainfall = ....  (in mm/h)
         rainfall_duration = ...  (in h)
         (and probably some timestamp which should be build in)

     ElevationMap
-        id=some:urn:5678
+        id = some:urn:5678
+        # bucket and filename are in our minio.
+        bucket = "napels"
-        flood_risk_event_id = some:urn:1234
+        filename = ....
-        minio_url = s3://....  (link to a geotiff)

     FloodCalculationResult
-        id=some:urn:8901
+        id = some:urn:8901
         flood_risk_event_id = some:urn:1234
         water_depth_minio_url = s3://..... (link to a geotiff)
         other_results_minio_url = s3://..... (link to a geotiff)

-- `FloodRiskEvent`: I've written a small form to fire off this event, but that might be another partner's job.
+- `FloodRiskEvent`: I've written a small form to fire off this event, but that might be another partner's job?
-- `ElevationMap`: DLR probably has to upload this after getting notified about a FloodRiskEvent.
-I'm planning to upload a coarse geotiff myself as a starting point just to get our use case to run initially.
-Afterwards a new ElevationMap can be uploaded and the calculation started with the new and improved data.
+- `ElevationMap`: DLR probably has to upload this, I'll upload an initial one myself.
-- We'll react to the elevation map by starting a 3Di simulation and producing a `FloodCalculationResult` with some uploaded data in minio.
+- We'll react to the flood risk event by starting a 3Di simulation and producing a `FloodCalculationResult` with some uploaded data in minio.
 Other partners can then use this for their calculations or visualisations.

 ## Our flask docker: *context broker* target and task starter and overview website